Who We Are

 We generate trading income from the shops at the four Gardens; and obtain income from investments, education courses and admission charges at the Regional Gardens, events, publishing, exhibitions and other sources.

 We also raise income across several other sources including consultancy work and research and capital grants.
-For a detailed breakdown of our income, please read the 'How we are financed' information sheet.
+For a detailed breakdown of our income, please see our Annual Report And Accounts.

 Meet our people